JuDFTteam/aiida-fleur/README.md

 today:
 The python source files of the plug-in have to be placed in the AiiDA source code in certain places.
-You might use the copy_plugin_files.py script to do so.
+You might use the copy_plugin_files.sh script to do so.

 in the near future:
 pip install aiida_fleur